Apple supplier Hon Hai's Q2 profits pick up

-TAIPEI Taiwan's Hon Hai Precision Industry (2317.TW) reported a first-half net profit of T$27.533 billion ($919 million) on Friday, almost unchanged from a year ago, but with signs of a pick-up in the second quarter.
+TAIPEI Aug 31 Taiwan's Hon Hai Precision Industry reported a first-half net profit of T$27.533 billion ($919 million) on Friday, almost unchanged from a year ago, but with signs of a pick-up in the second quarter.

 It did not give second-quarter figures in a statement to the Taiwan stock exchange but reported a first-quarter net profit of T$14.92 billion, which would make the second-quarter figure around T$12.6 billion, above the median forecast of T$10.03 billion given in a Thomson Reuters I/B/E/S poll of 11 analysts.